Shen-Lab/WSR-PredictPofPathogenicity/README.md

 * Each file contains data for one gene.
 * Files ending with _clean_ only contains feauture matrix
 * Files without _clean_ additionally contains variant names and header information

+## Data revision
+The new data set collected for revision process is in folder /data_revision
+#### New genes
+We extended the scale of gene candidates to general genes availble in ClinVar dataset.
+The statistics for new gene set is:
+* Benign -
+* Likely Benign -
+* Uncertain -
+* Likely Pathogenic